skispro/JobMiner/Security.md

 - The source code in this repository
 - Configuration files
-- Dependencies defined in `package.json`
+- Dependencies defined in `requirements.txt`

 **Note:** Issues related to third-party services or APIs used by the app (e.g., payment gateways, external APIs) should be reported to those service providers.